mrcnski/believeobey.live/_posts/2024-11-12-who-is-the-son.md

 %}

 {% include verse.html
 text="For a child is born to us.
-A son is given to us; and the government will be on his shoulders. **His name will be called Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace.**" verse="Isaiah 9:6"
+A son is given to us; and the government will be on his shoulders. **His name will be called Wonderful Counselor, Mighty God [El], Everlasting Father, Prince of Peace.**" verse="Isaiah 9:6"
+%}

+---

+For completeness I have included the following the verse.
+Note that the word for "God" in this case is *El* and not *Elohim*.

+{% include verse.html
+text="God [El] is not a man, that he should lie, nor a son of man, that he should repent.
+Has he said, and he won’t do it?
+Or has he spoken, and he won’t make it good?" verse="Numbers 23:19"
 %}

 ## The Unity of God